 If you’re thinking about getting your eyebrows tattooed, I’d highly recommend it if you are up to putting up with the little inconveniences of the healing process, and if you’re willing to take a risk if you have oilier skin.

 UPDATE: It’s been 6 months now since my procedure, and I’ve started to notice some pigment fading in patches on my eyebrows.
 While initially I didn’t need to do my eyebrows before going out for the day, I find that now I do have to spend time on my eyebrows every morning.
 The general shape is there, so there isn’t much work to do, but nonetheless with how it’s faded I still need to touch them up.
 I’m putting this towards my oily skin and my friction skin allergy I’ve mentioned before, which made the lines not as sharp as my skin was bleeding quite a bit during the second procedure, causing pigment to be pushed out, and disperse.
 Would I get it done again?
 Probably not, because I don’t think I am a good candidate for this procedure.
-Would I suggest you try it?
+Would I suggest you try getting a brow tattoo?
 Of course, because you don’t know how it will end up on your skin until you try it.
 The results are very individual.

 Have you had your eyebrows tattooed?
 Let me know in the comments.
 If you still want more questions answered about the process, please don’t hesitate to contact me!